samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> This week, just run an Easy-Moderate 45 minutes at RPE6 pace and include only
+> This week, just run an Easy-Moderate 45min at RPE6 pace and include only
 > 4x20-second relaxed sprints at RPE10 with 40 seconds of rest after each one.